 Windows users can have two native Windows operating system options to perform a partial or a full backup.

-How to partial hard drive backup for Windows?
+1. Partial hard drive backup for Windows

 - Connect your preferred external drive to the PC. (here, you can use an HDD or rely on solid state drives (SSD); the latter offer fast performance and higher write speeds, but their high capacity comes at a higher price)